-A couple shares their personal thoughts on love and marriage, three months before their wedding, in this candid and touching portrait.
+A couple shares their personal thoughts on love and marriage 3 months before their wedding, in this candid and touching portrait.

 Siblings is a touching look inside the world of those who have grown up with a brother or sister with a developmental disability.

-An animation starring Ryan, a teenager with autism living in Austin, TX, which documents his trip to the local store for a snack and drink.
+An animation starring Ryan, a teenager with autism, which documents his trip to the local store for a snack and drink.

 Moments of abandon letting go and enjoying the sensations of the forest, finally resting and being held by the forest.

 A daily visit to a tree, a wish, and an outpouring.
-Erika created this solo during our first residency in the woods of Pembrokeshire, Wales.
+Erika created this solo during a residency in the woods of Pembrokeshire, Wales.

-The composer listens, the composer finds his place, the composer dances with the world.
+The composer listens, finds his place, and dances with the world.
 Shot in the beautiful woods of Pembrokeshire, Wales.

 Two young adults with FASD spend a day exploring Seattle and discussing the difficult realities of living with a preventable disability.